CNUClasses/embeddings/README.md

 ## Hard Negatives
-<mark> The mining algorithm should search for more than 1 hard negatives per dataset line.
+<mark> The mining algorithm should search for more than 1 hard negative per dataset line.
 For this project 15 hard negatives were generated per line which expanded the dataset by a factor of 15.
 Hard negatives are easy to find, simply train a model using MNRL loss using anchor, positive pairs.
 Embed the dataset corpus using this model and add to a vector database.
 Then use the database to find the closest matches to a particular query.
 The FLAG hard negative miner has a simple effective implementation of this.</mark><br>
-In any case this report has 3 methods togenerate hard negatives but prefer the 3rd for its ease of use and consistant results:
+This repo has 3 methods to generate hard negatives but prefer the FLAG method (#3) for its ease of use and consistant results:
 1. A custom miner (see ./archive/hard_negative_mining_fast.ipynb) - Works OK
 2. A pre release Hugging Face hard negative miner.
 This version had some minor mistakes that were fixed (See ./code/minehardnegativesextended_function.py and mine_hard_negatives.py) – also works OK.
 It has some options that make it easy to misuse, for instance one to ensure that a negative is further away from the anchor than a positive.
 The problem is that these are the hardest of the hard negatives and should not be discarded.
 ALso the documentation is lean and it's output is somewhat inscruitable.
 Also its likely that it will not find hard negatives for some rows.
 Works OK.
 3. <mark><a href=”https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/baai_general_embedding/README.md”>FLAG hard negative mining </a> from <a href=”https://github.com/FlagOpen/FlagEmbedding/”>FLAG Embeddings</a>.
 Embeds the corpus into a vector database then takes the n closest points to a query.
 Simple and effective.
 Does not verify if any of these points are a true positive instead of a hard negative though.
 Works very well.